Your spouse or unmarried children under 21 may accompany you while you pursue a program of study, research, or teaching in the United States.

 - Your I-94 or copy of front and back side of card

-- Your letter of invitation
+- Your letter of invitation of your dependent

 Your dependents should contact their local U.S. Embassy/Consular Office and follow the procedures for F-2 visa application.